-Dr. Joseph Jakubek joined the faculty of Appalachian State in 2019 and currently teaches courses on social problems, religious institutions and identities, and Appalachian communities.
-Prior to joining Appalachian State, he was a faculty member at Kansas State University and East Tennessee State University and conducted research on social service provision in rural communities across the country.
-His research interests sit at the broad intersection of social service systems, local religious organizations, and communities in rural spaces.
-He is currently working on several projects that surround social services provided by religious organizations at both the local and national levels.
+Dr. Joseph Jakubek joined the faculty of Appalachian State in 2019 and currently teaches courses on the sociology of Appalachian communities, religion and society, and the social construction of social problems.
+Prior to joining Appalachian State, he was a faculty member at Kansas State University and East Tennessee State University and has conducted research on social and economic development within rural communities across the country.
+His research interests sit at the broad intersection of social and economic development strategies, public and private social service systems, local religious organizations, and communities in rural spaces.

 Areas of Expertise and Interest: